sahil87/bloghexo/source/quotes/index.md

 > If I'm curt with you, it's because time is a factor.
 I think fast, I talk fast, and I need you two guys to act fast if you want to get out of this.
 So pretty please, with sugar on top, clean the fucking car.

 ― Winston Wolf, Pulp Fiction

+> The more you know, the more you know you don’t know.

+― Aristotle